Asian immigration to the United States

-Asian immigration to the United States refers to immigration to the United States from part of the continent of Asia, which includes East Asia, South Asia, and Southeast Asia.
+Asian immigration to the United States refers to immigration to the United States from part of the continent of Asia, which includes Central Asia, East Asia, South Asia, and Southeast Asia.
 Asian-origin populations have historically been in the territory that would eventually become the United States since the 16th century.
 The first major wave of Asian immigration occurred in the late 19th century, primarily in Hawaii and the West Coast.
 Asian Americans experienced exclusion, and limitations to immigration, by the United States law between 1875 and 1965, and were largely prohibited from naturalization until the 1940s.
 Since the elimination of Asian exclusion laws and the reform of the immigration system in the Immigration and Nationality Act of 1965, there has been a large increase in the number of immigrants to the United States from Asia.

 History

 Early immigration (before 1830s)

 Images from a Harper's Magazine article on "the Lacustrine village" of Saint Malo, Louisiana, where Filipino migrants settled in the 18th century.

 The first Asian-origin people known to arrive in North America after the beginning of the European colonization were a group of Filipinos known as "Luzonians" or Luzon Indians.
 These Luzonians were part of the crew and landing party of the Spanish galleon Nuestra Señora de Buena Esperanza.
 The ship set sail from Manila and landed in Morro Bay in what is now the California Coast on 17 October 1587 as part of the Galleon Trade between the Spanish East Indies (the colonial name for what would become the Philippines) and New Spain (Spain's colonies in North America).
 More Filipino sailors arrived along the California Coast when both places were part of the Spanish Empire.
 By 1763, "Manila men" or "Tagalas" had established a settlement called St. Malo on the outskirts of New Orleans, Louisiana.
 Indians have been documented in Colonial America as early as 1775.
 With the establishment of the Old China Trade in the late 18th century, a handful of Chinese merchants were recorded as residing in the United States by 1815.